PATIENT EDUCATION

 family dentist Santa Fe

 As babies turn into walking and talking toddlers, there are important oral health concerns to remember to keep your little one’s teeth healthy and happy.
 The experts at the American Academy of Pediatrics and the American Academy of Pediatric Dentistry both recommend that children should see the dentist by the time they are one year old, and to continue on with regular dental check ups as they grow.
 Making sure to make time to visit the dentist during your child’s first few years can also end up saving you money and hassle.
 The Center for Disease Control came out with a report saying that average dental care costs were 40% lower over a five year period for children who received dental checkups by age one versus those who did not.
 Edmond, Oklahoma dentists Drs.
-Mark Allen and Michael Hansen have the following oral health tips in for you to keep in mind for young children.
+David Allen and Michael Hansen have the following oral health tips in for you to keep in mind for young children.

 Eliminating Drinks Full Of Sugar